quicwg/base-drafts/draft-ietf-quic-transport.md

 Receivers send ACK frames (types=0x1a - 0x1b) to inform senders of packets they have received and processed.
 The ACK frame contains one or more ACK blocks.
 ACK blocks are ranges of acknowledged packets.
-If the frame types is 0x1b, ACK frames also contain the sum of ECN marks received on the connection up until this point.
+If the frame type is 0x1b, ACK frames also contain the sum of ECN marks received on the connection up until this point.